Partner Paddleboard yoga – Double the SUP yoga fun!

-Sit on your heels facing each other either side of the handle in the centre of the board, holding onto each others forearms.
+Sit on your heels facing each other, either side of the handle in the centre of the board.
+Take hold of each other’s forearms.
 Take it in turns to see-saw forward and back alternating between a backbend and a forward fold.

-Once you’ve built your confidence going back and forth a few times, hold onto each other’s wrists and both come into a backbend at the same time, using each others counter weight to stay in position and opening up to the sky.
+Once you’ve built your confidence going back and forth a few times, hold onto each other’s wrists and both come into a backend, using each other’s counterweight to open up to the sky.

-Next hold onto each others shoulders and come into an extended Childs pose bringing your sit bones to your heels and allowing your head to come down towards the paddleboard.
-You can touch the crowns of your heads together or drop cheek to cheek.
+Next, hold onto each others shoulders and come into an extended Childs pose, bringing your sit bones to your heels and allowing your head to come down towards the paddleboard.
+Touch the crowns of your heads together or drop down cheek to cheek.

-This first sequence starts to build trust and gets both parties used to keeping the weight evenly spread over the central cross section of the board.
-Stretching out the front of your ankles and thighs, it alternates between an assisted back stretch and a nice stretch for the front of your body for the person leaning back.
+- This first partner SUP yoga routine starts to build trust and gets both parties used to keeping the weight evenly spread over the middle cross section of the board.
+Stretching out the front of your ankles it alternates between an assisted back stretch and a nice stretch for the front of your body for the person leaning back.
 The deeper you dare to go the better the stretch!

 Still facing each other bring both feet to the board with your knees bent and take hold of each other’s wrists again.
 Bring the soles of your feet together, begin to raise your feet up into Double Boat pose.
 Using the pull on the other person to sit up tall through your spine see how much you can straighten your legs above you.

-Once you’ve found your Boat and locked in your core, challenge yourself by trying to bring your arms from outside your legs to inside, maybe letting your legs split a bit wider, but without losing the contact of the soles of your feet.
+Once you’ve found your Boat and locked in your core, challenge yourself by trying to bring your arms from outside your legs to inside, maybe letting your legs split and bit wider but without losing the contact of the soles of your feet.

 Finally draw your feet back to centre, arrange your arms back to the outside of your legs and then see if you can drop one hand and then the other, waving at the people around you with the released hand.

-The assist of having a partner to pull against in this core strengthener, allows you to get an extra lift through the spine to prevent the rounding of the lower back that so often occurs in Boat pose.
-Communication is key to navigating your way through the variations, as is keeping your core as locked in as possible and trusting your partners grip.
+- The assist of having a partner to pull against in this core strengthener, allows you to get an extra lift through the spine to prevent the rounding of the lower back that so often occurs in this pose.
+Communication is key to navigating your way through the variations, as is keeping your core as locked in as possible and trusting your partner’s grip.
 If you can’t straighten your legs due to tight hamstrings just practice this sequence with bent knees.

-Starting on your knees facing away from each other, making sure your weight is centralised on the board: one person brings themselves into Child’s pose by sitting back on their heels with their head to the board.
-The other person then brings their sacrum (end of the spine just above the tailbone) to the sacrum of the person acting as a base and begins to lay back over them until they are draped over them looking up to the sky with their knees bent and feet on the board and arms splayed out to the sides.
+Starting on your knees facing away from each other, making sure your weight is centralised on the board.
+One person brings themselves into Child’s pose by sitting back on their heels with their head to the board.
+The other person then brings their sacrum (end of the spine just above the tailbone) to the sacrum of the person acting as a base.
+Then the top person can lay back over the base until they are draped over them looking up to the sky.
+The top person can keep their knees bent and feet on the board, with their arms splayed out to the sides.

-The set up for this sequence is the most challenging bit, but once you’re there it’s really a case of kicking back and relaxing into this deep stretch for both parties, trusting that both the board and your partner have got you.
-The base person can take a lot more weight than you think, so really allow yourself to let go if you’re the person on top as it will make it more comfortable for the both of you.
+- The set up for this SUP yoga sequence is the most challenging bit, but once you’re there it’s really a case of kicking back and relaxing into this deep stretch for both parties, trusting that both the board and your partner have got you.
+The base person can take a lot more weight than you’d at first think, so really allow yourself to let go if you’re the person to top as it will make it more comfortable for the both of you.

-Finish the sequence by sitting crossed legged back to back; closing your eyes and touching your palms together at your heart centres.
+Finish this partner SUP yoga sequence by sitting crossed legged back to back.
+Close your eyes and touch your palms together at your heart centres.
 Sit quietly like this for a few moments, becoming aware of the presence of you and your partner on the board, the rhythm of their breath and tuning in to all the sounds and sensations of nature all around you.
-Send your partner some loving kindness and gratitude through your heart centres for being such an awesome sport.
+Send your partner some loving-kindness and gratitude through your heart centres for being such an awesome sport.
 And don’t forget to finish by giving them a high five!